 More advanced monitoring measures for customs procedures and retailing are being mainstreamed into the long term practices: China’s orientation to connect its many sectors via big data and to realise the automation of the entire clearance process is also indicated in reforms of the GACC.
 During the required quarantine periods, e-commerce and e-finance have played essential roles to ease purchase power of Chinese consumers and more importantly provide in-time medical supplies for hospitals and households (MOFCOM).
 On 1 August, China International Trade Single Window has made it possible that the China Inspection and Quarantine Certificate of Entry Commodities can be applied for online, the procedure of approval is also trackable on their webpage.
 An online certificate is granted once the application is approved (Step-by-step application procedure).
 The certificate can be downloaded as a PDF; however, companies are suggested to verify whether their specific commodities can submit electronic certificate when exporting products into China During COVID 19, some Chinese provinces have also seen rapid innovation in local e-commerce platforms to establish efficient logistics mechanisms, and no physical contact delivery models for hygiene purposes (e.g. Henan Province’s practice, MOFCOM reports).
+In addition, GACC is piloting the employment of small scaled “working station” houses where CCTV over all security inspection measuring counters feed back to; when products which may carry virus enter in Chinese border, they can be transported to the “working station”, scientifically re-examined and sanitised efficiently.
+The piloting sites are firstly established in Nanjing, they are designed to be movable and easily replicable, to accommodate situations when quantity of products need to be examined at site, and if more stations are discovered to be necessary.
+By September 2020, the stations have received positive feedbacks from the technical personnel in Nanjing GACC (GACC, 2020).
 During the inception phase of the epidemic, people in China have reduced their consumption both online and offline.
 The consumers who only had 20% of their shopping done online, however, had an increase of their online shopping proportion due to their intentions to stay indoor or because of self-quarantine policies.
 Among these consumers, people who had less than 10% of their purchases made online saw a particular sharp rise.
 The rate of online shopping saw a steeper rise three months after the outbreak of the epidemic.
 Research foresees that, in the long term, online shopping as a trend will continue to rise within China.
 More and more consumers who were ‘light users’ of online shopping platforms are switching their habits from offline to online; the previously ‘heavy users’ of the platforms will be more receptive of newly developed shopping platforms and stimulate further innovation within the online shopping industry (iResearch, 2020).
 MOFCOM in May has established a monitoring and evaluative system of Chinese businesses providing services and products online to investigate into the needs of Chinese e-commerce industry, provide relevant infrastructure and prevent misconducts in the online trading environment.

 On 25 February, the first inbound fruit train cargo, line 24502 of China has transported six refrigerated containers of 156 tons of dragon fruits from the city of Dong Dang in Vietnam to the port of Pingxiang, Guangxi, China.
 The opening of the rail service symbolises more timely transport and larger capacity of cargo between China and the ASEAN countries.
 This is also the first time that Vietnamese fruits entering the Chinese border via rail at Pingxiang.
 The cost of clearing customs via rail is more favourable for the Vietnamese exporters compared to the conventional road transport.
 In addition, the entire export processes, including customs clearance only takes around two days.
 Earlier in 2020, due to travel restrictions, the sales of Vietnam’s fruits to China had been highly influenced; the newly developed rail service indicates opportunities for Vietnam’s exports to China (Produce Report).
 From the fruit and meat producers or sellers’ point of view, online channels open doors to alternative arenas for their businesses to resume sales.
 However, only a small percentage of them are aware of how to use the channels and the utilisation of the channels remain low.
 There foresees a delay for domestic and international fruit producers and traders to get accustomed with the digital methods.
 In addition, China’s current cold chain still faces challenges to guarantee the freshness of the fruits/meat ordered via internet channels (Produce Report).